adam-coster/adam-coster/notes/ideas.md

 - Boundaries, ultimatums, accommodations, and coercion
 - Consent as a spectrum (and why you can never know for sure that you have it)
 - Needing a "reason" to be different
-- Variation exists, and need not be adaptive, maladaptive, or explainable
 - "Test this spoon" (someone on Twitter told the story of getting that prompt in a QA/Tech job interview -- how would I reply?)
 - Mental models, theory of mind, and secret rules
 - Holding others accountable for your sacrifices they did not ask for